JuanCodeAtATime/clickeyGame/README.md

 **Beyblade Clicks** is a memory game that uses ```React```.

 ## Game Objective
-Click a different Beyblade image 8 times to win the game.
+Click a unique Beyblade image 8 times in a row to win the game.
+Each Beyblade image is worth 1 point.
 Beware, clicking the same Beyblade before reaching 8 points will reset your score to 0.

 ## Game Details
 * The app keeps track of the user's score.